Potential Risks and Complications with Any Surgery

-Displacement / migration of the implant
+Displacement/migration of the implant

 Inability to place HyProCure within the sinus tarsi

-This is a rare, but possible complication.
-Even though clinically and radiographically it appears that the patient’s sinus tarsi would accept the implant, it is possible that due to the bone tissue anatomy, severity of the deformity and other factors, the stent may not be able to be inserted into the sinus tarsi.
+This is a rare but possible complication.
+Even though clinically and radiographically it appears that the patient’s sinus tarsi would accept the implant, it is possible that due to the bone tissue anatomy, the severity of the deformity, and other factors, the stent may not be able to be inserted into the sinus tarsi.
 Another possibility is that even if the implant is placed within the sinus tarsi, there will be displacement of the implant when the foot is put through the range-of-motion.
 If the implant will not hold correction intra-op, it should not be left within the sinus tarsi in the hope that it will hold post-op.
 The implant should be removed and the patient will need to have some other form of surgical intervention.

 Possibility of under- or over-correction

 There are six different HyProCure sizes and one of these sizes should fit nearly every potential candidate.
 However, more than one size may seem to fit.
 It is possible that one size gives not enough correction and the next size gives too much.
 It is always better to have an “under-correction” than an “over-correction.”
 Trial sizing is done while the patient is off of their feet so there could be a difference once the patient stands.
-Initially after the procedure, the correction will seem to be higher due to swelling and inflammation around the surgical site.
-Once the swelling and inflammation decreases, it may appear that there was a loss of correction, however this is the true correction the surgeon wanted to achieve.
-It could also be due to a ligamentous or tendon laxity when, after several months, there is loss of correction.
+Initially, after the procedure, the correction will seem to be higher due to swelling and inflammation around the surgical site.
+Once the swelling and inflammation decrease, it may appear that there was a loss of correction, however, this is the true correction the surgeon wanted to achieve.
+It could also be due to a ligamentous or tendon laxity when, after several months, there is a loss of correction.
 In this instance, other additional surgical procedures may need to be performed.

 Even though HyProCure is placed where it should be, it is possible that, due to the very complicated foot structure, there are other deformities that need to also be addressed.
 This is not a failure of HyProCure to stabilize the ankle bone on the heel bone.